solarwinds/solarwinds-apm-ruby/ext/oboe_metal/test/README.md

 export TEST_DIR=`pwd`
 ```

-Every time the ruby version changes the appoptics_apm gem needs to be
+Every time the ruby version changes the solarwinds_apm gem needs to be
 re-installed or its c++-code recompiled and relinked

 These environment variables need to be set every time the ruby version is set: